-Carpet is generally priced by the broadloom meter, which is – 1 m x 3.66 m.
-Make sure you convert to square meters when comparing carpet prices to other floor coverings, for example tiles or timber.
+Carpet is generally priced by the broadloom meter – 1 m x 3.66 m.
+Make sure you convert to square meters when comparing carpet prices to other floor coverings.
+For example tiles or timber.

 Not one carpet fiber is inherently more desirable as compared with any other.
 Each fiber is available in a variety of qualities and prices.
 The most significant points are choosing a fiber, style and construction matching with your lifestyle and budget; and ensuring it is suitable in the room it will be installed.

 How about colour?

 - Lighter colors are ideal for small rooms as they will make it seem larger, but they will show stains more readily compared to darker shades.

 - Dark colors will be inclined to show lint.

 - Cool greens along with blues will provide a relaxing effect.

 - Reds yellows, as well as browns, will warm up a room.